Benefits of the Student Tutor project

 “Apart from you are here to give the kids a bit more direction, it gives you more direction.”

 For the pupils: first and foremost they get help with their school work.
 Evaluation shows that there is an improvement in concentration and behaviour with the younger pupils and improved exam results for the older pupils.
 But there are other benefits.
 The prospect of going to university can seem daunting, especially if you are the first in your family to do so.
 Some of the Student Tutors come from similar backgrounds and all help ease any fears and encourage students to aim high.
 The comfortable and friendly relationships allow pupils to ask many questions: how many lectures will I have to go to?
 What time do I have to get up?
 What’s life like as an undergraduate?
 Is it for me?

 For their parents: they get a chance to see their child’s confidence grow and improve at school.
 The community-based homework clubs involve parents in the club, encouraging a sense of belonging to the local community.
-Some parents have gone on to study short courses with us at the Centre of Lifelong Learning and a few have used this as a stepping stone to studying a degree.
+Some parents have gone on to study short courses with us in the community or with the Continuing & Professional Education and a few have used this as a stepping stone towards studying a degree.

 And for the Cardiff Community…

 “It is really inspiring.
 I think it’s great to have an opportunity for the students to work in the local community and to feel they have a better link with the communities within Cardiff.
 I think it’s also really good for the young people to be able to see and meet university students to see what they can achieve in the future.
 The pairing works extremely well.”